yotam-biu/ps4/README.md

 ---

-## Instructions
+### Instructions
 1. Implement both functions in `string_utils.py`.
-2. Test with provided examples and edge cases.
+2. Test with examples and edge cases provided in the `.ipynb` files.
-3. Submit the completed file.
+3. Submit by commit the completed file.